 It is extremely common for someone with Alzheimer’s disease or dementia to report sleep disturbances or sleep disorders.
 And in many cases, the sleep problems can make symptoms of these conditions worse.[1,2] But are sleep problems simply a common problem with aging and a symptom caused by neurodegeneration?
 Or could sleep problems actually cause neurodegeneration in the first place?

-There is an abundance of research suggesting that sleep problems may contribute to cognitive impairment and memory loss later in life.
+There is an abundance of research suggesting that lack of sleep side effects may contribute to cognitive impairment and memory loss later in life.
 Researchers know that sleep is extremely important for healthy cognitive function, and this isn’t surprising.
 When we are sleep deprived, it can be hard to think straight or focus on anything.
 There are several studies demonstrating the link between reduced sleep quality and poorer cognitive performance.
 But lack of sleep side effects, sleep deprivation and sleep disorders may have more long lasting effects, raising your risk for memory problems with age.

 Studies show that people diagnosed with insomnia are at a higher risk for dementia, for example.
 In fact, people with insomnia were twice as likely to develop dementia over a three-year follow up study than those without insomnia.[3,4]